joelsonnino/Multi_agent_system_Italian_PA_799961/README.md

 This project demonstrates how autonomous agents can automate end-to-end data workflows: from interpreting user queries, through data transformation and analysis, to dynamic presentation in a Streamlit interface.

 **Key Objectives:**
-1. **Data Analysis & Visualization:** End-to-end processing of raw NoiPa CSVs, including cleaning, filtering, joining, and aggregating data to receive insights
+1. **Data Analysis & Visualization:** Ability to process, analyze and visualize data of the portal NoiPa CSVs to receive insights.
 2. **Transparency & Compliance:** Keep all data locally with no third-party sharing, ensuring GDPR compliance.
 3. **Interactive Exploration:** Provide a user-friendly interface to explore insights without writing code.